 Cork is a naturally soft material, so you might anticipate it would have a low Janka rating.
 Of course, you are correct; its Janka hardness is around 200, so it’s only one-fortieth as hard as strand woven bamboo.
 However, things aren’t necessarily as bad as they might appear.
 Cork is also a highly elastic material.
 Consequently, it will bounce back into shape from dents.
 However, once it exceeds its elastic limit, it is easily deformed.
 Walking on a cork floor in high heels will instantly destroy it, and leaving heavy furniture on it for any length of time will almost certainly cause dents.
 So, for hardness and resistance to denting, we give it just 2 points out of 10.

 ECO-FRIENDLESS / DAMAGE TO THE ENVIRONMENT

 Bamboo is probably the most sustainable building material on the planet.
 It grows very fast and has a significantly lower eco-cost than hardwoods.
-It is technically a grass, not a wood, and from planting, it can be ready for harvesting in under five years.
+It is technically grass, not wood, and it can be ready to harvest under five years from planting.
 Even harvesting bamboo is sustainable since it doesn’t erode the local environment or damage flora and fauna.
-By taking in carbon dioxide, It has a more significant impact on reducing global warming than any other plant.
+Taking in carbon dioxide has a more significant impact on reducing global warming than any other plant.
 For eco-friendliness, we give it maximum marks of 10 out of 10.